-- Access to and across WIS 23 difficult from side roads. - Continued aggressive passing maneuvers from pent up passing demand; particularly affects agricultural equipment traveling on WIS 23. - Continued avoidance of WIS 23 in favor of local roads that are perceived as less congested and or safer.
+- Access to and across WIS 23 is difficult from the side roads. - Continued aggressive passing maneuvers from pent up passing demand; particularly affects the agricultural equipment traveling on WIS 23. - Continued avoidance of WIS 23 in favor of local roads that are perceived as less congested and/or safer.